mayo-nesso/mayo-nesso.github.io/content/blog/2024/09/metaballs/index.md

     width="400"
 >}}

-And with the follow properties:
+And with the following properties:

 {{< figure
     src="imgs/12_shader_graph_properties.png"